FHA 3 4 unit self sufficiency test and calculator

 This begs the question, what if you estimate a certain market rent, then the appraiser low-balls the rent estimates?

-It’s a real possibility.
-Do your own heavy research.
-Your lender may have resources that can estimate market rent fairly accurately, such as a Realtor, automated software, or simply looking at comparable rental properties in the area.
+It’s possible.
+Do your own research.
+Your lender may have resources that can estimate market rent fairly accurately, such as a Realtor, automated software, or by looking at comparable rental properties in the area.

 If your estimate is cutting it close, you might consider not making an offer.
 Just a slight reduction in rent or a high vacancy factor from the appraiser, and the property may fail the self-sufficiency test.